The Great Van Robbery

-The Great Van Robbery is a low budget 1959 British crime film.
+The Great Van Robbery is a 1959 black-and-white British crime film starring Denis Shaw and Kay Callard, directed by Max Varnel.
+It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.

 Plot

 Scotland Yard teams up with Interpol to discover the origins of stolen money in a private bank account in Rio de Janeiro.
 Assigning their best detective Caesar Smith to the case, the money is soon traced to a robbery from a Royal Mint van.
 Investigations lead to a coffee storehouse where a worker is found murdered and the remaining loot discovered.